ddrohan/web-app-dev-labs/heroku/step02.md

 ![](images/heroku09.png)

-Click the Commit button and enter a brief description
+Click the 'Commit' button and enter a brief description

 ![](images/heroku10.png)